dalofa/telomore/README.md

 A file called *_consensus.log.txt can be found supplying information about the trimming of the attached sequence.

-#Running on NBC-shared
+## Running on NBC-shared
 Before running the script lamassemble and last must be loaded.
 > module load last lamassemble

 It is important to not have minimap2 loaded already as the script loads the correct version of minimap2 needed.

-The script is run as follows
+To run the script:
 >python3 path_to_telomore/main.py fastq reference threads

 fastq is a single file of all nanopore reads reference is a fasta-file of the relevant genome threads is the number of cores to use